Mika Munari (above) and CB West are the highest-seeded team playing in Friday night's opening round of district play. (Photo: Josh Verlin/CoBL)

 The last few years, there wasn’t anybody that out-sized P-W, as the Colonials featured 7-3 center Naheem McLeod in the middle plus 6-8 Jason Cherry alongside him.
 But they’re gone now, and suddenly Jim Donofrio finds himself coaching a group that gives up height advantages to several teams, including Boyertown.
 The Bears (16-7), who lost in the opening round of the PAC playoffs last week, are one of the bigger teams around, led by 6-6 junior big man Chris Kiefer, plus 6-5 wing Tre Diguglielmo, and wings Mason Marinello and Alex Obarow, who are both well north of six feet.
 They also have dynamic 5-9 junior guard Aarick Salata, who’s a great drive-and-dish point that makes their offense work.
 P-W’s leader is senior combo guard Caelin Peters, an adept three-level scorer; the Colonials (11-11) also have scoring guard Jaden Price, and versatile 6-4 wings Luke DiCanno and Ray Tomassetti.

-Tag(s): Home Josh Verlin Rich's Page High School Central League Conestoga Garnet Valley Haverford High Lower Merion Upper Darby Ches-Mont National Coatesville Downingtown East Delaware Valley Chester Pac-10 PAC-10 Liberty Boyertown Methacton Spring-Ford Suburban One SOL American Abington Cheltenham Plymouth Whitemarsh Wissahickon SOL Continental Central Bucks East Central Bucks West North Penn Pennridge Souderton SOL National Bensalem Council Rock S. William Tennent Ches-Mont
+Tag(s): Home Josh Verlin Rich's Page High School Central League Conestoga Garnet Valley Haverford High Lower Merion Upper Darby Ches-Mont National Coatesville Downingtown East Delaware Valley Chester Pac-10 PAC-10 Liberty Boyertown Methacton Spring-Ford Suburban One SOL Liberty Abington Cheltenham Plymouth Whitemarsh Wissahickon SOL Colonial Central Bucks East Central Bucks West North Penn Pennridge Souderton SOL Patriot Bensalem Council Rock S. William Tennent Ches-Mont